radiopushka/VostokRadioLite/README.md

-# FM broadcast Processor and Audio Maximizer for Edge Devices, specifically for Raspberry Pi.
+# FM/AM broadcast Processor and Audio Maximizer for Edge Devices, specifically for Raspberry Pi.
 ## 94-100% single core utilization with the provided settings on the Raspberry Pi Zero W
 ## For use with the RPI DAC+ module https://www.raspberrypi.com/products/dac-plus/